icgrp/bert/docs/tutorials/huffman/huffman.md

 # Step 1.
 Using bert_gen to Generate mydesign.c and mydesign.h
 The first step is to set up `bert_gen` and then use it to process your design  To learn how to do that go to the [bert_gen setup and usage page here](../../host_tools/README.md).
 Note that when following the instructions there, the name to use for `headerName` as instructed must be `mydesign` for the rest of the flow to work properly.

+AMD: *Is the link above intentionally broken?
+There were, at least, instructions to follow before.*

 # Step 2.
 Setup Xilinx SDK Environment With The Proper Libraries and Add Libraries to Your BSP
 The next step is to set up the Xilinx SDK environment.
 This tutorial was written for Vivado 2018.3 but the BERT tools require `xilfpga` libraries for 2019.2 and so there are a number of steps required to get the proper libraries and files set up.

 * Step 2a - follow the instructions [here on SDK setup](../sdksetup.md).
 This will set up your SDK environment.

 * Step 2b - you next need to add some required library to your BSP.
 Libraries are added by opening the system.mss file within the bsp directory.
 You will need to add some new libraries to your board support package.
-The document [bsp.md](../embedded/bsp.md) covers which libraries and versions you will need for BERT as well as other additional steps.
+The document [bsp.md](../../embedded/bsp.md) covers which libraries and versions you will need for BERT as well as other additional steps.
 Complete those steps before proceeding.

 * Step 2c - adding a library to a bsp after a project has already been formulated sometimes causes an issue where the makefile is not updated to link against the new libary.
 If you are getting compiler errors, you can check that the right flags are set by opening the application project's properties (huffman_demo's properties).
 Once there, go to C/C++ Build -> Settings -> ARM v8 gcc linker -> Inferred Options -> Software Platform.
 The specific flags you are looking for as they relate to BERT include: